Direction & photography KARMAN TSE

 FAVOURITE CHILDHOOD MEMORY.

 I’ve got two.
 One would be the memory from my kindergarten days in Malaysia.
 We had stayed there when I was very young for about six months.
-I have this memory of me waving goodbye to my friends because we were moving back to the UK.
+I remember waving goodbye to my friends because we were moving back to the UK.
 There was one of those green fences, and I was waving goodbye, not quite understanding that I would never see them again.
 I think that stuck with me because it kind of shows the transience of life — how you say goodbye, but you don’t really know it’s goodbye until it really is.

 It was a massive project to embark on without any contractors.
 It was hard work, but so much fun at the same time.
 That was character-building.
 It firmly imprinted in my mind that if you wanted something, you have to work hard for it, whatever it takes.